tjoyner/ofvioletsandlicorice/chapter2.md

 "Would you like to go up to Mango?
 First I'll show you where the vineyards are planted now, then others on the banks of the Tanaro.
 The insides of old churches."

 Luciano slowed the car and took a dirt road, stopping after a few hundred meters.
-He got out, Daniel and the dog followed him.
+He got out and Daniel and the dog followed him.
 Luciano slipped between the rows, and Daniel and the dog walked parallel to him.
 After 30 meters they came to a wall of old stones, went around it, and came out on the portico of a church.

 "It's from the 12th century, but if you don't already know that, you can't see it, and there's no one to tell you.
 Inside it's decorated with frescoes and [it's where they keep the tools](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#itswhere)."